-We, at Singapore Company Incorporation, can assist you in the entire incorporation process, which generally takes only few hours if all the necessary documents and details are prepared well in advance.
+To start a business in Singapore, you need an easy guide on the company incorporation procedure.
+We can assist you in the entire incorporation process, which generally takes only a few hours if all the necessary documents and details are prepared well in advance.

-The key requirements to register a company in Singapore are as follows:
+The key requirements to register a private limited company in Singapore are as follows:

 - At least one shareholder (individual or corporate entity)

 - Initial paid-up share capital of at least S$1